Studying Jonah 1

 “Nineveh was the capital of one of the cruelest, vilest, most powerful, and most idolatrous empires in the world.” - Bible Knowledge Commentary

-HISTORY - What worldview, cultural, religious, political factors and experiences were a part of their world and how did that influence them?
-What was their understanding of God at that time?
+8. HISTORY - What worldview, cultural, religious, political factors and experiences were a part of their world and how did that influence them?

-The sailors' actions in Jonah 1:5-8 suggest they held a common pagan worldview of their day - when misfortune struck it was because a god was angry.
+The sailors' actions in Jonah 1:5-8 suggest they held a common pagan worldview of their day - when misfortune struck it was because one of their many gods was angry.
 We see the sailors scrambling to figure out which god was angry and how to appease him.

 How did Jonah describe his God to the sailors (Jonah 1:9)?

-How might this news have impacted the sailors at this particular moment?
+How did this impact the sailors at this particular moment (Jonah 1:10)?

-In a time of great distress, when lives were at stake, how did Jonah’s actions compare to the sailors.
+In the raging storm, when lives were at stake, how did Jonah’s actions compare to the sailors?
 Here are a few places to look:

-When the sailors cried out to their gods for help, what was Jonah doing (Jonah 1:5)?
+What was Jonah doing when the sailors cried out to their gods to save them (Jonah 1:5)?

-In the raging storm Jonah was unconcerned about the sailors' lives, in contrast, what effort did the sailors do to save Jonah’s life (Jonah 1:5, 13)?
+In contrast, what effort did the sailors go to to save Jonah’s life (Jonah 1:13)?

-Who ends up praying to the Lord (Jonah 1:14)?
+Who ended up praying to the Lord (Jonah 1:14)?
 Who should have?

 What does Jonah’s instruction to the sailors in Jonah 1:12 tell you about Jonah’s attitude and heart?